The Biological Effects of Alcoholism

 Liver Damage and Alcoholism

 When the liver metabolizes alcohol, the enzyme dehydrogenase and enzyme system microsomal ethanol-oxidizing system (MEOS) create toxins.
-The toxins interfere with the proper metabolism of other the body’s essential nutrients, such as lipids, and cause damage to liver cells.
-Most liver injuries caused from alcohol are a direct result of the toxin acetaldehyde, which is created when ethanol is oxidized in the mitochondria.
+The toxins interfere with the proper metabolism of other essential nutrients, such as lipids, and cause damage to liver cells.
+Most liver injuries caused from alcohol are a direct result of the toxin acetaldehyde.
 Not all people who drink alcohol will develop liver problems; the likelihood of chronic liver damage often depends on the length of the history of drinking, combined with the quantity of alcohol typically consumed.

 Liver disease caused by consumption of alcohol can be categorized in three ways – acute hepatitis, fatty liver, and cirrhosis.
 Fatty liver develops in almost all heavy drinkers; however, it is largely innocuous and can be reversed if the patient discontinues drinking.
 More seriously, 25 percent of all heavy drinkers will develop chronic hepatitis and 15 percent will develop cirrhosis.